Earlier this month I attended the CXPA conference in Salt Lake City.

 The conference brings together CX experts from a variety of industries to talk about pressing issues affecting teams and practitioners.

-As a first time attendee, I was exposed to the challenges that modern CX teams are facing.
+As a first time attendee, I was exposed to the challenges that a modern CX team are face.
 Such as:

 - proving customer experience ROI